Aceleon123/dabloonsreincarnated-legal/privacy-policy.md

 ## 4. Who Has Access

-Only the bot owner (Szymon Kosk) has access to this data.
+Only the bot owner (Aceleon123) has access to this data.
 No data is ever sold, traded, or shared with third parties.

 ## 5. How Long Data Is Retained